Liberation User Manual

 Clip groups

 You'll notice that each clip has a coloured outline, and this colour represents which group it's in.
-The APC40 clip buttons also change to this colour.
+The APC40 clip buttons also light up in the relevant group colour.

 Group 1